Skip to main content

 Denver International Airport seeks FAA permission to use airport funds for controllers’ pay as FAA plans 10% flight cuts at 40 major airports during a 36-day shutdown.

-• On Wednesday, Denver International Airport requested FAA permission to use airport revenue to temporarily pay air traffic controllers and said it will seek federal reimbursement after the shutdown ends.
+• Denver International Airport has requested permission from the Federal Aviation Administration to use airport revenue to pay air traffic controllers and other federal employees working without pay during the government shutdown.

 Insights by Ground AI